ShivamManiMaurya/netflix-clone/README.md

 Users should be able to:

--   View the whole page as shown on the netflix website.
+-   View the whole page as shown on the Netflix website.
 -   See hover states for all interactive elements on the page.
 -   Play the trailer when the image card is clicked and stop the trailer when again clicked on the image.